-- 1. Disconnect wire #26 (On/Off) or # 17 (Lo-Hi-Lo) at the terminal block. - With the main gas cock (manual gas valve) open and the pilot gas cock open, the burner should be cycled on.
-After all the safety limits on gas pressure, water flow and temperature are satisfied, the blower will run and pre-purge the boiler.

-- 3. When air flow is established, the ignition transformer and pilot will operate.
-Both functions will be indicated by separate green lights on the control panel. - 4.
-If a satisfactory pilot is established, the green "ignite" light will extinguish and the pilot will remain on, alone, for 10 seconds. - 5.
-After 10 seconds, the green "Main Gas" light will go on (the main gas valve will not open with the wire disconnected and gas cannot flow to the burner).
-The "Pilot" will remain on, along with the "Main Gas", for another 10 seconds and then go out.
-Since the main flame cannot be burning, at this point there will be no flame signal and the flame safeguard programmer will assume a "Flame Failure" and will either re-cycle through the complete pre-purge and ignition cycle or, if insurance or local codes require, go to a "lockout" mode.
+- 1. Close the gas cock which is downstream from the two safety shut off valves (in the vertical line). - 2.
+With the main gas cock (manual gas valve) open and the pilot gas cock open, the burner should be cycled on.
+When air flow is established and all the safety limits on gas pressure, water flow and temperature are satisfied, the blower will run and prepurge the boiler. - 3.
+When the pre-purge is complete, the ignition transformer and pilot will operate. - 4.
+If a satisfactory pilot is established the pilot will remain on, alone, for 10 seconds. - 5.
+After 10 seconds, the "Main" light (on flame safeguard) will go on.
+However, gas cannot flow to the burner with the gas cock closed (Step 1).
+The "Pilot" (on flame safeguard) will remain on, along with the "Main", for another 10 seconds and then go out.
+Since the main flame cannot be burning at this point, there will be no flame signal and the flame safeguard programmer will "lockout".
 Lockout will require manual reset of the flame safeguard.

-After completing this test, turn off the boiler and reconnect the wire to the main gas valve.
+After completing this test, turn off the boiler and open the gas cock that was closed in Step 1.